laurabusta/laurabusta.github.io/jeopardy-game/readme.md

 ## Future Development
 * may change the variable naming convention because flipping "question" and "answer" to match jeopardy jargon can be confusing...
 * add start modal to get player name
+* game save option; would need a reset button
 * add method to load category headers into UI from data array
 * create a top level modal method for consistent styling of all methods
 * make responsive styling for mobile use (iPhone/tablet)